crutchcorn/cli-testing-library/docs/differences.md

 # Events

-Another area where we diverge from the DOM is in our event system (as implemented via `fireEvent`).
+Another area where we diverge from the DOM is in our event system (as implemented via `fireEvent` and `userEvent`).

-Despite our APIs naming indicating an actual event system (complete with bubbling and more, like the DOM), the CLI has no such concept.
+Despite our APIs' naming indicating an actual event system (complete with bubbling and more, like the DOM), the CLI has no such concept.

 This means that, while `fireEvent` in the `DOM Testing Library` has the ability to inherent from all